No matter your position — or your organization! — you’re bound to encounter some sticky situations at work.

 How to identify, properly compensate, and retain your organization’s top performers.

-Situation #1 — Identifying Your Organization’s Top Performers
+Sticky Situation — Identifying Your Organization’s Top Performers

 Here’s the skinny: An executive asks you to identify the top performers at your organization.